History of Connecticut industry

-The history of Connecticut Industry is a major part of the history of Connecticut.
-Between the birth of the U.S. patent system in 1790 and 1930, Connecticut had more patents issued per capita than any other state; in the 19th century, when the U.S. as a whole was issued one patent per three thousand population, Connecticut inventors were issued one patent for every 700–1000 residents.
-Connecticut's first recorded invention was a lapidary machine, by Abel Buell of Killingworth, in 1765.
+The evolution of U.S. manufacturing and the American industrial revolution are clearly reflected in the history of Connecticut.
+Between the birth of the U.S. patent system in 1790 and 1930, Connecticut had more patents issued per capita than any other state; in the 19th century, when one in three thousand people were issued a U.S. patent, one in 700-1000 Connecticut inventors were issued patents.
+Connecticut's first recorded invention granted a U.S. patent was a lapidary machine, by Abel Buell of Killingworth, in 1765.

 Pre-industrialization

-Connecticut began, as most communities at the time, as a farming economy.
-It rapidly developed trade and manufacturing as the farmers, and then the merchants and manufacturers themselves, became affluent enough to start buying things.
-Manufacturing was aided by a plenitude of resources, including water power, wood for fires and building material, and iron ore, while transportation benefited from several excellent natural harbors, and navigable rivers leading all the way to Massachusetts.
+As most early American colonies, Connecticut was an agrarian economy with pockets of manufacturing centered in market towns, producing goods for local markets.
+However by the late 1700s, the region was also known for cabinet and furniture making, originating the Queen Anne and Chippendale styles, produced by an influx of skilled immigrant artisans from England and Scotland who setup workshops throughout the colony.
+Plentiful natural resources, including water for power, wood for fires and building material, and iron ore, combined with excellent natural harbors, and navigable rivers leading all the way to Massachusetts, quickly led to the area becoming a center for colonial trade and overseas exports.

 As in most of New England, the residents believed that industry, in all senses of the word, not only strengthened individual moral fiber, but also served to make the colony independent and free to pursue its own religious and philosophical beliefs.
 While manual labor was valued, learning and study was also prized and many schools were founded, with Yale University the most significant.
 The development by Eli Whitney of the system of precision manufacturing of interchangeable parts and the assembly line in the late 18th century, however made Connecticut into a major center of manufacturing.
 This development changed "made in the United States" from a phrase connoting shoddy workmanship and expensive maintenance, into a world standard for high quality, and the entire system became known as the American system of manufacturing.

 In the late 18th century, the Connecticut government engaged in financial incentives for building and operating textile mills.

 The Connecticut Valley (Wethersfield, East Windsor, and Colchester) was a center of cabinetmaking and furniture construction in the latter half of the 18th century.
 Beginning in the Queen Anne style, by the end of the period the furniture had evolved into four distinct variations of the Chippendale style; that of Eliphalet Chapin, one of the masters of the craft, who tended to produce pieces which were more compact and chunky in appearance, incorporating some of the Philadelphia rococo style without as much fussiness; that of the Colchester/Norwich area, exemplified by Samuel Loomis, as well as those of the Wethersfield and Springfield–Northampton areas.